 Autonomous Exadata Infrastructure Maintenance

 Infrastructure maintenance takes place at least once each quarter and is mandatory.
 You can schedule the time your infrastructure maintenance will begin.
 Infrastructure maintenance runs are for infrastructure patching (including patching of the Exadata grid infrastructure code and operating systems updates), and do not include database patching.
 Oracle will notify you in the weeks leading up to the quarterly infrastructure patching date about the upcoming maintenance.
 You can also view scheduled maintenance runs in the Oracle Cloud Infrastructure console.
-For more information, see To configure the automatic maintenance schedule for an Autonomous Exadata Infrastructure resource.
+The following tasks explain how to view scheduled and past maintenance updates, and to edit the maintenance schedule for an infrastructure instance:

 Autonomous Container Database Maintenance